Site uses cookies to provide basic functionality.

 419cf24 It is important for this country to make its people so obsessed with their own liberal individualism that they do not have time to think about a world larger than self. individualism liberalism bell hooks

 ab35944 One cannot be pessimistic about the West.
 This is the native home of hope.
 When it fully learns that cooperation, not rugged individualism, is the quality that most characterizes and preserves it, then it will have achieved itself and outlived its origins.
-Then it has a chance to create a society to match its scenery. optimism conservation cooperation environment individualism Wallace Stegner
+Then it has a chance to create a society to match its scenery. conservation cooperation environment individualism optimism Wallace Stegner

 ccd49b3 We hear a lot about identity theft when someone takes your wallet and pretends to be you and uses your credit cards.
-But the more serious identity theft is to get swallowed up in other people's definition of you. success individualism Stephen R. Covey
+But the more serious identity theft is to get swallowed up in other people's definition of you. individualism success Stephen R. Covey

 cae5168 I didn't want to be in the teeming mass of the working class....
 I didn't want to live and die in the same place with only a week at the seaside in between.
 I dreamed of escape -- but what is terrible about industrialisation is that it makes escape necessary.
 In a system that generates masses, individualism is the only way out.
-But then what happens to community -- to society? industrialisation industrialization working-class individualism society Jeanette Winterson
+But then what happens to community -- to society? individualism industrialisation industrialization society working-class Jeanette Winterson

 bd398ef We are on strike against martyrdom--and against the moral code that demands it.
 We are on strike against those who believe that one man must exist for the sake of another.
 We are on strike against the morality of cannibals, be it practiced in body or in spirit.
-We will not deal with men on any terms but ours--and our terms are a moral code which holds that man is an end in himself and not the means to any end of others. rational-egoism objectivism ayn-rand individualism Ayn Rand
+We will not deal with men on any terms but ours--and our terms are a moral code which holds that man is an end in himself and not the means to any end of others. ayn-rand individualism objectivism rational-egoism Ayn Rand

-18c02b9 The Kantian imperative to have the courage to think for oneself has involved a contemptuous disregard for the resources of tradition and an infantile view of authority as inherently oppressive. rationalism individualism tradition Terry Eagleton
+18c02b9 The Kantian imperative to have the courage to think for oneself has involved a contemptuous disregard for the resources of tradition and an infantile view of authority as inherently oppressive. individualism rationalism tradition Terry Eagleton

 a8e80f5 Why should people in one part of the globe have developed collectivist cultures, while others went individualist?
 The United States is the individualism poster child for at least two reasons.
 First there's immigration.
 Currently, 12 percent of Americans are immigrants, another 12 percent are children of immigrants, and everyone else except for the 0.9 percent pure Native Americans descend from people who emigrated within the last five hundred years.
 And who were the immigrants?
 Those in the settled world who were cranks, malcontents, restless, heretical, black sheep, hyperactive, hypomanic, misanthropic, itchy, unconventional, yearning to be rich, yearning to be out of their damn boring repressive little hamlet, yearning.
 Couple that with the second reason - for the majority of its colonial and independent history, America has had a moving frontier luring those whose extreme prickly optimism made merely booking passage to the New World insufficiently novel - and you've got America the individualistic.
 Why has East Asia provided textbook examples of collectivism?
 The key is how culture is shaped by the way people traditionally made a living, which in turn is shaped by ecology.
 And in East Asia it's all about rice.
 Rice, which was domesticated there roughly ten thousand years ago, requires massive amounts of communal work.
 Not just backbreaking planting and harvesting, which are done in rotation because the entire village is needed to harvest each family's rice.
 The United States was not without labor-intensive agriculture historically.
 But rather than solving that with collectivism, it solved it withe slavery. individualism Robert M. Sapolsky

-e5a8c3d Phrases like 'the team spirit' are always employed to cut across individualism, love and personal loyalties. freedom groups independence-fascism team-spirit individualism society Muriel Spark
+e5a8c3d Phrases like 'the team spirit' are always employed to cut across individualism, love and personal loyalties. freedom groups independence-fascism individualism society team-spirit Muriel Spark

 b5bbef6 Porque a felicidade era temporaria, individual, excepcionalmente dual, rarissimas vezes tripartida e nunca coletiva, municipal. happiness individualism Mario Vargas Llosa